 Foods to avoid when pregnant

-Here's some of the foods you should avoid while pregnant, for a full list, please visit the NHS website.
+Here's some of the foods you should avoid during pregnancy, for a full list, please visit the NHS website.

 Certain Fish Avoid shark, swordfish and marlin in pregnancy